Showdown looms in Italy as caretaker PM assembles team - Journal du Cameroun

 Mattarella said that an openly eurosceptic economy minister was counter to the parties’ joint promise to simply “change Europe for the better from an Italian point of view”.

-Cottarelli said Italy would face new elections “after August” if parliament did not endorse his team, a near certainty given that M5S and the League together hold a majority.
+Cottarelli said Italy would face new elections “after August” if parliament did not endorse his team, a near certainty given that Five Star and the League together hold a majority.

 The parties’ approved nominee for prime minister, lawyer and political novice Giuseppe Conte, stepped aside following the decision to reject Savona, crashing the proposed government after nearly three months of convoluted horse-trading.

-The subsequent nomination of Cottarelli as caretaker prime minister sparked angry calls for Mattarella’s impeachment since most lawmakers backed Savona.
+Mattarella’s veto and subsequent nomination of Cottarelli as caretaker prime minister sparked angry calls for his impeachment, since most lawmakers backed Savona.

 Five Star chief Luigi Di Maio called on party supporters to attend a rally in Rome on Saturday, the anniversary of Italy’s transformation into a republic in 1946, after what he called “Italian democracy’s darkest night”.

-The latest chapter in the drawn-out political saga sent Italian stocks tumbling more than two percent and bond yields surging, with Italy’s debt risk premium hitting its highest level since November 2013.
+The latest chapter in the drawn-out political saga sent Italian stocks tumbling more than two percent on Monday and bond yields surging, with Italy’s debt risk premium hitting its highest level since November 2013.

+The euro also fell in Asian trade on Tuesday and was in danger of falling below the $1.16 level last breached in early November.

 Cottarelli, 64, was director of the International Monetary Fund’s fiscal affairs department from 2008 to 2013 and became known as “Mr Scissors” for his public spending cuts in Italy.